Clothparency/android-widgets/README.md

 ### Using Fragments

-In the fragment XML file where you want to put the widget, add a compose view for the widget to live in:
+If your application is fragments based, in the fragment XML file where you want to put the widget, add a compose view for the widget to live in:

 ```xml
 <androidx.compose.ui.platform.ComposeView